eecolella/Underscore-Log/README.md

 <li>through _log.external() you can implement a <b>complex control code</b> in an external file: underscoreLogExt.js</li>
 <li>created a <b>minimal</b> ui which allows the control errors and warns even when Firebug Lite is closed</li>
 <li><b>auto check</b> itself if there is a new version</li>
-<li>fixed a annoying bug inherited by Firebug Lite that if this console was closed the logs were printed messy and duplicates</li>
+<li>fixed a annoying bug inherited by Firebug Lite that if console was closed the logs were printed messy and duplicates</li>
 </ul>

 ----------------------------------------------------------------------------